emailic/emailic/README.md

 Welcome to my account!
 Here's something little about me:
 </p>

-- 🔭 I’m currently working on some secret text generation stuff
+- 🔭 I’m currently working on something secret ✨
 - 🌱 I’m currently learning about text generation and prompt engineering
 - 👯 I’m looking to collaborate on machine learning and data science projects <!--  - 🤔 I’m looking for help with -->
 - 💬 Ask me about computer vision, NLP, dimensinality reduction, time series classification and forecasting, text generation, classification and clustering algorithms, pandas, Pytorch, Tensorflow, Keras, SQL...
 - 📫 How to reach me: preferably by email which you can find in my profile info.
 I'm also active on [Linkedin](https://www.linkedin.com/in/ema-ilic/)
 - ⚡ Fun fact: I love calisthenics